How to Pay for Your Programs

 MISSOURI ARTS COUNCIL (MAC):

 A variety of grants are also offered by the Missouri Arts Council.
 The School Touring grant for schools outside of Kansas City and the Artist in Residence grant which is great for after- school programming are both available for schools and community agencies.
+The Big Yellow Bus grant will pay for transportation to arts related activities.

 NATIONAL ENDOWMENT FOR THE ARTS (NEA):